AllenNeuralDynamics/one-liner/README.md

 ## Package Installation with Pip

-To install this package, in the root directory, run
+To install this package, from the project root directory, run
 ```bash
 pip install .
 ```